2. Greenburgh Nature Center

 Take a romp through the Discovery Playground, roam the trails, and walk to the pond in search of turtles at the Greenburgh Nature Center.
 (Note: There is a cost to enter the Manor House.)

-4. Visit a Historic Farm
+4. Muscoot Farm

 See what the animals are up to and view the historic buildings and tools at Muscoot Farm in Katonah, where admission is free.

 Explore the grounds of Teatown, with trails that are suitable for all abilities.

 Support local scientific research by signing up your teen (ages 16 and up) to study the Hudson River.